fmarotta/kaobook/README.md

 ## Updating kaobook

-Until the book will be on CTAN, to update kaobook you should download the whole repository (or one of the releases) again, and replace all of your old files with the newer ones, *except* for the main.tex and the files that you have created, like the chapters of the book.
+To update kaobook you should download the whole repository (or one of the releases) again, and replace all of your old files with the newer ones, *except* for the main.tex and the files that you have created, like the chapters of the book.
 The crucial files that pertain to kaobook and that you always have to update are:

 1. `kaobook.cls`;
 2. `kaohandt.cls`;
 3. the whole `styles` directory.

+These files should be in the same folder as your `main.tex`.
 Even if a file has not been modified, I would still suggest to replace everything because it is easier.

-In fact, it is probably best to create a directory called, for example, "mybook," and put all the files that you have written and that do not pertain to kaobook in that directory.
-So, in the "mybook" directory there should be the main.tex and the .tex files with all the chapters.
-Then, you download the kaobook repository from github and move the "mybook" directory inside the kaobook directory.
-Finally, you upload everything on sharelatex and, through the settings, choose to compile the main.tex of your book.
-When you want to update kaobook, you simply download again the repository, and move only the "mybook" directory inside the updated kaobook directory.
+In practice, I would do as follows.
+I would have a directory, called for example 'my\_book', with all the files necessary for the book:
+`kaobook.cls`, `kaohand.cls`, the `styles` directory, and the `main.tex`.
+I like to have a separate file for each chapter, so I would also have a directory called `chapters`, with all the `.tex` files with the actual chapters.
+Then, when I want to update kaobook, I would download the GitHub repository (or one of the releases) into a directory called 'kaobook', and finally copy the `kaobook.cls`, `kaohandt.cls`, and the whole `styles` directory from 'kaobook' to 'my\_book'.
+Once the update is completed, the whole 'my\_book' directory can be uploaded on Overleaf or on a personal ShareLaTeX server.

+Alternatively, advanced users can download the repository in their local texmf tree; see the [instructions](instructions) directory for hints.

 ## Repository Schema